-G. Sheriff Road Processing and Transfer Station Facility
+F. Sheriff Road Processing and Transfer Station Facility

-A privately owned and operated Construction and Demolition (C & D) Processing Facility has been developed and a State permit issued for the Sheriff Road Processing and Transfer Station Facility, State Permit No. 2012-WPT-0218.
+A privately owned and operated Construction and Demolition (C & D) Processing Facility has been developed and a State refuse disposal permit issued for the Sheriff Road Processing and Transfer Station Facility, State Permit No. 2018-WPT-0218.
 The Processing Facility (Map 3-8) is located on approximately 10.5 acres of Sheriff Road and processes and recycles material resulting from construction and demolition activities.
 The processing of construction and demolition materials must take place within an enclosed building.
 This facility must meet a minimum goal of 20 percent recycling.
 It must keep a log, which lists the types of materials processed, the point of origin for materials received at the facility, the destination of materials leaving the facility as well as the driver's license number and license plate number for each truck entering the facility.
 An annual report shall be submitted to DoE that includes this information as well as statistics on the percentage of materials recycled at the facility.
-Each year, it is anticipated that 375,000 cubic yards of materials will be accepted at the facility.
+In 2017, the facility accepted 136,465 tons of C&D waste.
 The anticipated life of the facility is 30 years.

-H. Recycle One Processing Facility and Transfer Station
+G. Recycle One Processing Facility and Transfer Station

 Another privately owned and operated C&D processing facility and transfer station was constructed in 2010.
-This facility is located on 2.8 acres (Map 3-9) and is owned and operated by Lawrence Street Industries, LLC d/b/a Recycle One and may accept municipal solid waste generated in Prince George's County, source separated materials from construction or demolition of structures: wood, concrete brick, paper used in packaging, cardboard, plastics, gypsum wall board, ceiling materials, nonferrous metal and asphalt, land clearing debris, household appliances and white goods, provided that any refrigerant is removed from the appliances before processing and handled in accordance with Section 608 of the federal Clean Air Act, friable asbestos waste, provided that the material that is received is packaged and labeled as specified in Code of Maryland Regulations (COMAR) 26.11.21.08A and is managed per applicable laws.
-All incoming loads are weighed and inspected to insure that only acceptable materials are delivered.
-The materials are sorted, baled or bundled on site and sent to market.
+This facility is located on 2.8 acres (Map 3-9) and is owned and operated by Lawrence Street Industries, LLC d/b/a Recycle One and may accept municipal solid waste generated in Prince George's County and source separated materials from construction or demolition of structures: wood, concrete brick, paper used in packaging, cardboard, plastics, gypsum wall board, ceiling materials, nonferrous metal and asphalt, land clearing debris, household appliances and white goods, provided that any refrigerant is removed from the appliances before processing and handled in accordance with Section 608 of the federal Clean Air Act, friable asbestos waste, provided that the material that is received is packaged and labeled as specified in Code of Maryland Regulations (COMAR) 26.11.21.08A and is managed per applicable laws.
+All incoming loads are weighed and inspected to ensure that only acceptable materials are delivered.
+The materials are sorted on site and sent to market.
 Wood is ground on site.
-This facility is operating under State issued Refuse Disposal Permit Number 2010-WPT-0647 with an expiration date of September 15, 2019.
-Until such time the facility is licensed by the Prince George's County, Department of the Environment, Recycling Section, this facility may not accept or process recyclables or operate as a materials recycling facility.
+In 2017, the facility accepted cumulative total of 251,511 tons of MSW and C&D waste.
+This facility is operating under State issued Refuse Disposal Permit Number 2019-WPT-0647 with an expiration date on August 22, 2024.

-I. Prince George's County Organics Composting Facility (also known Western Branch Yard Waste Composting Facility)
+H. Prince George's County Organics Composting Facility (also known as Western Branch Yard Waste Composting Facility)

-This County-owned facility, with MDE General Composting Registration Certificate # 2016-GCF-003, is located in Upper Marlboro, Maryland and has been operated by the Maryland Environmental Services (MES) as a yard waste composting facility for over twenty five years and utilizing GORE cover technology, food scraps composting was added to the operation during 2013 (Map 3-10).
+This County-owned facility, with MDE General Composting Registration Certificate # 2016-GCF-0003, is located in Upper Marlboro, Maryland and has been operated by the Maryland Environmental Services (MES) as a yard trim composting facility for over twenty-five year and utilizing GORE cover technology, food scraps composting was added to the operation during 2013 (Map 3-10).

-Currently, approximately 41,000 tons of yard waste including Christmas trees, leaves, brush and grass clippings are mulched or composted at the facility each year.
+Currently, approximately 45,000 tons of yard trim including Christmas trees, leaves, brush and grass clippings are mulched or composted at the facility each year.
 Materials collected curbside from County residents and delivered from private landscapers and contractors are accepted for processing.
-Some material is also received from other local municipalities.
+Some material is also received from local municipalities.
 These organics are processed and made into a composting material that is marketed to the public.
-During this planning period, the County is planning on expanding the food scraps composting project at the Organics Composting Facility.
-In the event that the County expands the food scrap composting program, additional tonnages of food scrap material may be received from the residential, institutional and commercial sectors.

-J. Hazardous Substances Storage Facilities in Prince George's County
+I. Hazardous Substances Storage Facilities in Prince George's County